 Union Contractors and Non-Union Shops: Which One is Best for Your Electrician Apprenticeship?

 You may hear the term ‘union contractor’ and ‘non-union shop’ when looking for an electrician apprenticeship.
 Deciding which route to go down can be confusing for budding apprentice electricians, so here’s a summary:

-A non-shop electrician is more like a conventional electrician and you’d expect to apply in the regular way: being answering a job advert and going for an interview.
+A non-shop electrician is more like a conventional electrician, and you’d expect to apply in the regular way: answering a job advert and going for an interview.
 Non-shop salaries depend on how much the electrician can afford to pay you.

 For a full breakdown on the pros and differences of each route, check out this comprehensive guide from the Electrician School.

-Check their credibility on sites like Yelp, Angies List, Rated People, Porch, Google and Facebook.
+Check their credibility on sites like Yelp, Angi, Rated People, Porch, Google, and Facebook.
 According to Survicate, 34% of customers are more likely to leave a bad review after a poor experience, compared to 28% who are likely to share a good one, so bear that in mind.
 However, they should still have more positive than negative reviews.